-The most frequently utilized methods of transgenic line formation include plasmid DNA or bacterial artificial chromosome (BAC) injections into the cytoplasms of one-cell stage embryos (19).
-However, these procedures yield germline transgenics with just 5-20% efficiency (19).
-Therefore, transposon-mediated systems become increasingly popular, due to their higher approximated efficiency of 50-80% (1).
+The most frequently utilized methods of transgenic line formation include plasmid DNA or bacterial artificial chromosome (BAC) injections into the cytoplasms of one-cell stage embryos (Amsterdam and Becker 2005).
+However, these procedures yield germline transgenics with just 5-20% efficiency (Amsterdam and Becker 2005).
+Therefore, transposon-mediated systems are becoming increasingly popular, due to their higher approximated efficiency of 50-80% (Lieschke and Currie 2007).
 This method is rapid, effective, and produces lines that facilitate genetic screening.
-Other advantages of transposon-mediated transgenesis include vectors that are more simply engineered than in other methods, and the potential for the remobilization of existing insertions to generate new insertions (19).
+Other advantages of transposon-mediated transgenesis include vectors that are more simply engineered than in other methods, and the potential for the remobilization of existing insertions to generate new insertions (Amsterdam and Becker 2005).

-Transposon-mediated transgenesis relies on transposon vectors, which use the cis-acting elements from naturally occurring transposons in juxtaposition with the gene generally encoded by the transposon in trans (19).
-It is this gene that encodes transposase, the catalyzing enzyme in both the excision of the vector from plasmid, and the assimilation into the host genome (19).
-To express a gene of interest or create a gene trap, researchers may engineer specific sequences into the vector rather than utilize the transposase gene (19).
-Plasmids containing the transposon vector and the mRNA, which encodes the transposase, are coinjected into embryos at the one-cell stage (19).
+Transposon-mediated transgenesis relies on transposon vectors, which use the cis-acting elements from naturally occurring transposons in juxtaposition with the gene generally encoded by the transposon in trans (Amsterdam and Becker 2005).
+It is this gene that encodes transposase, the catalyzing enzyme in both the excision of the vector from plasmid, and the assimilation into the host genome (Amsterdam and Becker 2005).
+To express a gene of interest or create a gene trap, researchers may engineer specific sequences into the vector rather than utilize the transposase gene (Amsterdam and Becker 2005).
+Plasmids containing the transposon vector and the mRNA, which encodes the transposase, are coinjected into embryos at the one-cell stage (Amsterdam and Becker 2005).
 The injected embryos will be mosaic for integration events, due to rapid divisions during the early stages of zebrafish development.

-Although transgenic zebrafish may be created through the use of transposons, or the injection of plasmid DNA or pseudotyped retroviruses, retroviruses are the only efficient insertional elements in the generation of mutant zebrafish (19).
-This insertional mutagenesis allows for the mutated gene to be easily identified with the help of a molecular tag at the mutagenic lesion site (19).
-Sequencing of DNA flanking the insertion has been shown to be sufficient in the identification of the mutant gene in roughly 80% of mutants (19).
+Although transgenic zebrafish may be created through the use of transposons, or the injection of plasmid DNA or pseudotyped retroviruses, retroviruses are the only efficient insertional elements in the generation of mutant zebrafish (Amsterdam and Becker 2005).
+This insertional mutagenesis allows for the mutated gene to be easily identified with the help of a molecular tag at the mutagenic lesion site (Amsterdam and Becker 2005).
+Sequencing of DNA flanking the insertion has been shown to be sufficient in the identification of the mutant gene in roughly 80% of mutants (Amsterdam and Becker 2005).

-Retroviral-mediated insertional mutagenesis requires the injection of a virus into embryos between the 512 and 2,000-cell stage (19).
+Retroviral-mediated insertional mutagenesis requires the injection of a virus into embryos between the 512 and 2,000-cell stage (Amsterdam and Becker 2005).
 These embryos will then grow into founder fish (F0), which have mosaic germ lines and upwards of 25-30 different insertions (Amsterdam).
 Quality control assays are typically performed on viral stocks and founder injections before breeding founders.
-F1 fish, however, are not mosaic, and transfer their insertions in a Mendelian manner (19).
+F1 fish, however, are not mosaic, and transfer their insertions in a Mendelian manner (Amsterdam and Becker 2005).
 When F1 pools reach 6 weeks of age, tail DNA can be isolated from 30 fish in order to identify subjects with the most insertions.
 F1 zebrafish with the most insertions may then be crossed with other multiple insertion fish to produce an F2 pool.
-At minimum, 6 crosses are required to screen at the F2 level, resulting in almost every insertion being homozygosed in at least one of the crosses (19).
+At minimum, 6 crosses are required to screen at the F2 level, resulting in almost every insertion being homozygosed in at least one of the crosses (Amsterdam and Becker 2005).

 In addition to retroviral methods, chemical mutagens may also create random mutagenesis.
-Zebrafish mutants can be generated through the exposure to ethylnitrosourea (ENU), a popular mutagen that typically produces point mutations (1).
-Due to the relative resistance of zebrafish to ENU toxicity, higher levels of mutagenesis can be achieved and defined loci can be affected with greater accuracy than in the other vertebrates (1).
+Zebrafish mutants can be generated through the exposure to ethylnitrosourea (ENU), a popular mutagen that typically produces point mutations (Lieschke and Currie 2007).
+Due to the relative resistance of zebrafish to ENU toxicity, higher levels of mutagenesis can be achieved and defined loci can be affected with greater accuracy than in other vertebrates (Lieschke and Currie 2007).
 Chemical mutagenesis generally supersedes retroviral mutagenesis in efficiency.